 How to put Gaiters on

-I use a pair of these Gelert Ascent Gaiters (click here for details).
-As you can see these are very affordable, and also come in a man’s and woman’s size, and squash down nice and small to fit in a rucksack or pocket.
+I use a pair of these Gelert Ascent Gaiters.
+These are very affordable and come in a man's and woman's size, and squash down nice and small to fit in a rucksack or pocket.

-When trying gaiters on, they should be fitted snug to your calf, and you’ll often find the tops elasticated or with a cord to draw them tight to your leg.
+When trying gaiters on, they should be fitted snugly to your calf, and you'll often find the tops elasticated or with a cord to draw them tight to your leg.

 The strap is one part of the gaiter that gets muddy and worn.
 On the Gelert Ascent Gaiters, they have a basic cheap strap.
 More expensive gaiters should wear less.
-However, the cheap Gelert strap is replaceable if it gets worn through.
+However, the cheap Gelert strap is replaceable if it gets worn.

 With this clip and the heel strap, the gaiters should be snug over your walking boots, keeping your feet nice and dry. 🙂

 Gaiters for Snow

 There's a wide range of gaiters available, including insulated gaiters for when it's cold, and also gaiters for snow.